Brackets-Coder/BlockifyVR/README.md

 [More resources (demo projects, documentation, sample code, etc.) coming soon.](https://brackets-coder.github.io/BlockifyVR/)

-### Upcoming release plan:

-~~v1.0-pre-alpha: Earliest version.
-Minimal functionality, proof-of-concept version.
-Not available here.
-Not open source.~~

-~~v1.0-alpha: work-in-progress.
-Expect significant bugs and poor performance.
-Should not be used.~~

-~~v1.0-beta: Cross-platform compatibility, major bug fixes, and optimizations have been added.~~

-**v1.0-release-candidate: Feature complete.
-Meets standards of full release with minimal issues.
-During this release period, preparations for full release include gallery thumbnail, sample project, documentation, etc.**

-v1.0: First release.
-Feature complete and meets all standards of great performance, very few issues, cross-platform compatibility, and intuitive design.

-v1.5: Bugfixes and optimizations.
-Possibly a small feature or change, such as controller vibrations.

-v2.0: Big update.
-Most likely something like hand tracking support for some platforms.
-Also will include some minor bugfixes and optimizations.

-v2.2: Bugfixes and optimizations.

 ### Active Development
 v1.0-release-candidate
 - Mainly just writing documentation now
 - Bug fixes and optimizations
 - [Website](https://brackets-coder.github.io/BlockifyVR/) & [Documentation](https://brackets-coder.github.io/BlockifyVR/documentation/introduction)

-### Game Ideas
-Some ideas for _possible_ (not guaranteed) games that may or may not come in the future:
-- Beatsaber (probably going to be one of the easiest ones to make)
-- A 8 Ball Pool and Dart Board game
-- A Trench Run game based on either Star Wars or Top Gun: Maverick
-- A Battlefront II-inspired Star Wars Multiplayer FPS game
-- A Harry Potter Multiplayer Quidditch Game